Bioentrepreneurship alumna Camilla steps outside her comfort zone to drive innovation

 As I went through my Master’s program, I embraced all opportunities – lectures, internships, group work - to get a taste of my own capabilities and strongest interest.
 I did a lot of networking during the program, and carefully chose my internships in different companies.
 All my internships were highly rewarding and gave me a great sense of where my strengths and interests were, which also laid a great foundation for my career after my studies.

 After graduation, I was lucky!
 I stumbled upon my first employer, CGI, an IT and management consulting firm, where I worked in a national team focusing primarily in eHealth.
 They gave me a great opportunity to be part of constructing with support of technology the future healthcare together with their clients.
 The opportunity was too good to turn down, especially as my understanding and passion for the possibilities of technology and human health grew stronger at the end of my Master's.

-I work with innovation enablement at Ericsson in our internal incubator or venture studio called Ericsson ONE.
-My team and I focus on building new businesses and emerging technologies by investing in Ericsson employees and ideas coming from within.
-In my role as Innovation enabler, I work in the early phase of our innovation process with sourcing new ideas and managing activation activities to stimulate awareness of Ericsson ONE.
+I have worked with innovation enablement at Ericsson in our internal incubator or venture studio called Ericsson ONE.
+My team and I focused on building new businesses and emerging technologies by investing in Ericsson employees and ideas coming from within.
+In my role as Innovation enabler, I worked in the early phase of our innovation process with sourcing new ideas and managing activation activities to stimulate awareness of Ericsson ONE.

 I also provide our “intrapreneurs” with the right tools and skill sets to proceed with their ideas and eventually create their first MVP.
-My role is very mixed - I am involved in marketing, building a strong brand, stimulating innovation and coaching intrapreneurs with their projects.
+My role was very mixed - I was involved in marketing, building a strong brand, stimulating innovation and coaching intrapreneurs with their projects.